Anti-idling campaign

 4

-Ask parents/carers and delivery companies to pledge their support for the campaign by signing an anti-idling pledge or displaying a sticker in their vehicle's window
+Involve parents/carers, staff & delivery companies to pledge their support for the campaign by signing an anti-idling pledge and/or displaying a sticker in their vehicle's window.
+Promoting change & provoking thought.

 5